-Regular online guidance, resources and ideas for parents and carers of children with VI is being updated regularly on Sight Advice FAQ, the website which answers questions about VI, eye health or being newly diagnosed with a sight condition.
-The website now includes a section of questions and answers on topics linked to coronavirus.
+Online guidance, resources and ideas for parents and carers of children with VI is being updated regularly on Sight Advice FAQ, the website which answers questions about VI, eye health or being newly diagnosed with a sight condition.
+The website includes a section of questions and answers on topics linked to coronavirus.

 Visit the RNIB policy and reports hub for our education policy position statements.

 The National Education Union has published advice for teachers on different aspects of working practice.

 This course is studied online over around 50 hours at your own pace.
 It is designed to support the training needs of education support staff, teaching assistants and parents in order to improve the quality of learning opportunities available to children and young people with visual impairment.
 You will receive "light touch" tutorial support, and do not need to be working with blind or partially sighted learners to complete the course.

 LOOK are offering a series of regular webinars for families of children with vision impairment, parallel sessions for professionals and also online groups for children and young people.

 RNIB Bookshare is a free online service that provides accessible textbooks and resources for learners with sight loss, dyslexia, dyspraxia, autism and qualifying physical impairments.

 During this time where so many children may need to learn from home, it’s even more important that teachers and school staff add their learners to their school’s RNIB Bookshare membership.
 This will allow learners to be independent in their home learning and able to access the resources they need.
 Please make sure you add your learners.